microsoft/AI2BMD/README.md

 <img src="https://github.com/microsoft/AI2BMD/blob/resources/images/ai2bmd_logo.png?raw=true" width=50%>

-## Running the Simulation Software
+## AI<sup>2</sup>BMD Setup Guide

-The source code of the AI<sup>2</sup>BMD is hosted in this git repository.
-To streamline the user experience we also pack the source code, together with the runtime libraries into a Docker image, and present a Python launcher program to ease the deployment process.
+The source code of AI<sup>2</sup>BMD is hosted in this repository.
+To streamline the user experience, we package the source code and runtime libraries into a Docker image, and provide a Python launcher program to simplify the deployment process.
-To run the simulation software, you don't need to clone this repository.
-Simply download `scripts/ai2bmd` and launch it (Python >=3.7 is required):
+To run the simulation program, you don't need to clone this repository.
+Simply download `scripts/ai2bmd` and launch it (Python >=3.7 is required).

 ```shell
 wget 'https://raw.githubusercontent.com/microsoft/AI2BMD/main/scripts/ai2bmd'